Data Augmentation#

 ])

-# Load the full dataset
+# Full dataset

 data_path = pathlib.Path(".data") / "cats_vs_dogs" / "PetImages"